freedomhunter/avote_new/README.md

 ### Credits

-The development of this application is being led by members of the [BenchX](https://benchx.io) team in an effort to let stakeholders participate in RSN’ governance.
+The development of this application is being led by members of the [BenchX](https://benchx.io) team in an effort to let stakeholders participate in RIX’ governance.

 ### Release Signatures